We may earn a commission from the affiliate links on this site. Learn more›

 Whether you’re an experienced producer or just a beginner, a drum machine is one of the greatest tools to have in your writer’s toolbox.
-We tested out seven popular products and picked out the best machine for beginners.
+We tested out eight popular products and picked out the best machine for beginners.
 Read more to see which ones we liked.

-Akai Professional MPD218
+3) Akai Professional MPD218 8/10

-Akai is one of the most notable companies when it comes to MIDI controllers and drum machines.
-The have an excellent line of products that feature both great design and lots of features.
+Akai is one of the most notable companies when it comes to MIDI controllers.
+They have an excellent line of products that feature both great design and lots of features.

 The Akai MPD218 is your standard MIDI sampling pad.
 It connects to your computer via USB and works with any Digital Audio Workstation.
-Since this drum machine is not analog, you will need to have a computer with a DAW for it to function.
+Since it is not analog, you will need to have a computer with a DAW for it to function.

 Quality of the pads